Unity-Technologies/articulations-robot-demo/README.md

 ## Manual Controls

 All manual control is handled through the scripts on the `ManualInput` object.
-To disable manual input, just check this object in the Hierarchy window, and uncheck the `MLAgents` object.
+To enable manual input, just check this object in the Hierarchy window, and uncheck the `MLAgents` object.

 ```